BEST Homemade Margherita Pizza

 Pizza Sauce:

-- 1 teaspoon extra virgin olive oil, plus more for drizzling
+- 1 teaspoon extra virgin olive oil plus more for drizzling

-- 2-3 large pinches of kosher salt
+- 2-3 large pinches of kosher salt to taste

 Toppings:

-- 2 – 3 tablespoons finely grated parmigiano-reggiano cheese, plus more for serving
+- 2-3 tablespoons finely grated parmigiano-reggiano cheese plus more for serving

-- 5 – 6 large fresh basil leaves, plus more for garnishing
+- 5-6 large fresh basil leaves plus more for garnishing

-- crushed dried red pepper flakes (optional)
+- dried red pepper flakes optional

 Instructions